Connection Guide

 | Protocol | JSON-RPC 2.0 |

-| Authentication | Bearer JWT (scope: a2a:exec) |
+| Authentication | Bearer JWT (scope: a2a:all) |

 Skill List